 Clearly if the obstruction at the pulmonic valve could be relieved, much of the problem would be solved.
 Severe pulmonic stenosis cases can be treated by doing just that.
 A special balloon is inserted into the pulmonic valve where it is inflated, breaking down the obstruction.
 The size of the balloon catheter is determined by echocardiography as described above.
 Dogs that have pressure gradients of greater than 80 mm Hg across the pulmonic valve should have this procedure regardless of whether or not they are showing clinical signs.
 Some experts feel 60 mm Hg is a high enough gradient to warrant valvuloplasty.
 Dogs with concurrent tricuspid valve dysplasia benefit from this procedure regardless of their pressure gradient.

 Performing this procedure reduces the risk of sudden death by 53% and improves quality of life as well.
-Certain types of valve deformity are not amenable to this treatment and dogs with they type of pulmonic stenosis that have a coronary artery wrapped around the pulmonary artery are similarly not amenable to this treatment.
+Certain types of valve deformity are not amenable to this treatment and dogs with the type of pulmonic stenosis that has a coronary artery wrapped around the pulmonary artery (the R2A anomaly) are similarly not amenable to this treatment.
 For these dogs there is unfortunately, no treatment that can be recommended.
 Balloon valvuloplasty will tear the abnormal coronary artery and alternative therapy has not been successfully developed.
 For these dogs, prognosis is better without attempted therapy.

 WHAT IS "SUICIDE RIGHT VENTRICLE?"